matterandvoid-space/subscriptions/README.md

 This library extracts the subscriptions half of [re-frame](https://github.com/day8/re-frame) into a standalone library, it also makes a few adjustments, the key one being that the data source is an explicit argument you pass to subscriptions.

-This unlocks the utility of subscriptions for some creative integrations.

-It allows both ends of the subscriptions chain to be free variables
+This unlocks the utility of subscriptions for some creative integrations allowing both ends of the subscriptions chain to be free variables.

 - you can use any backing source of data - like datascript or a javascript object (maybe from a third party integration), it's up to you!
 - the UI layer - there is one simple integration point for rendering with any react cljs rendering library.

+- clojure support - there is no reactivity but the computation chain works.

 The original motivation was to use subscriptions with fulcro, but the library can be used with any data source that is wrapped in a `reagent.ratom/atom`.